usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

     :language: bash

 =========================================================
-Tutorial 3: Reading Data from an Advanced Logical Camera
+Tutorial 3: Read Data from an Advanced Logical Camera
 =========================================================

 .. admonition:: Source Code for Tutorial 3